 Eric underwent testing, including a round of x-rays and bloodwork.
-Dr. Celia Atkinson, Interim Chief of Paediatrics and Medical Co-Director of Maternal, Newborn and Child at Michael Garron Hospital told his parents that he had tested positive for respiratory syncytial virus, or R.S.V.
+Dr. Celia Atkinson, Chief of Paediatrics and Program Medical Co-Director of Maternal/Newborn/Child Health Service at Michael Garron Hospital told his parents that he had tested positive for respiratory syncytial virus, or RSV.

 RSV is a common virus that can affect the lungs and breathing tubes.
 Almost all children get the virus at least once before they are 2 years old, and it usually presents as a bad cold.
 But for others, particularly infants, the virus can cause breathing problems and dangerous lung infections—and can be fatal.

 Eric’s little lungs were full of fluid; he was put on oxygen and treated with Ventolin masks and pain relievers.